arnaudperalta/arnaudperalta.github.io/content/post/wsl_i3.md

 export LIBGL_ALWAYS_INDIRECT=1
 ```

 Notes : If you are using Windows 11 and want to use an other window manager like me, you will need to prevent WSLg from starting.
-You can do it by writing these two lines in your `%userprofile%/.wslconfig` file.
+You can do it by writing these two lines in your `/etc/wsl.conf` file.
 ```
 [wsl2]
 guiApplications=false
 ```
+Still for Windows 11, you'll need to install `yay` and the `dbus-x11` and `xorg-server` packages.

 I suggest you to setup VcXsrv with these settings :
 ![VcXsrv settings](/images/vcx_window_settings.png#center)